 - Talent Investment is a commitment to provide the “Four Es” to staff: Education, Exposure, Experience and Environment, while ensuring FMS is hiring, developing and supporting the right people in the right roles at the right time.

-FMS consists of eight primary departments that oversee the core functions of the organization.
+FMS consists of seven primary departments that oversee the core functions of the organization.
 In addition to these, FMS is responsible for financial policy oversight, quality assurance and serving as a liaison to the hospitals and the Stanford Linear Accelerator Center (SLAC).
 View the Financial Management Services Organization Chart for a high-level view of the primary departments and a list of their functions.

 Departments